Rangers written in light purple on dark purple background

 Now you’ve discovered new foods and ways of making your meals healthier, share your nutritious and delicious recipes by creating a recipe book.

-Use the recipes from challenges one and two.
+Use the recipes from challenges 1 and 2.
 Why not ask your friends and family to share their favourites too?
 You can theme your book (non-baked, sugar-free, vegetarian or desserts, for example), or have different sections for different types of recipes.

 Share your recipe book online or make a physical book ready to take to university or use at home.
 You could even gift it to a friend or family member if you want to.